Geeksltd/Programming.Tips/MeaningfulNames.md

 ## Use Intention-Revealing Names

-Names should reveal intent.
+&nbsp;&nbsp; Names should reveal intent.
 The name of a variable, function, or class, should answer all the big questions.
 It should tell you why it exists, what it does, and how it is used.

 **If a name requires a comment, then the name does not reveal its intent:**